alexei-petru/VersoMart/README.md

   - header buttons login and register path construct incorect children path incorrect
   - configure prettier and linters
   - add eslint no-unused-vars
+  - `redirect if no stored lang` if no language stored, should use browser lang

 - `Low priorty`
   - Chech translation performance from merging local and api.
+  - angular-material colors can be set directly to its own css variables

 ### Deployment notes